eugene-krivosheyev/java-junior/README.md

 - Generic classes
 - Generic methods

-## Demo: Type safety for sorting with anonymous implementaion of comparator
+## Demo: Type safety for sorting with anonymous implementation of comparator

 ---